mms112/ExpandWorldPrefabs/README.md

 ### Actions

 - remove (default: `false`): If true, the original object is removed.
+- removeDelay: Delay in seconds for remove.
 - data: Injects data to the original object.
   - Name of the data entry (from `data.yaml`) or data code.
   - Injection is done by respawning the original object with new data.
-- delay: Delay in seconds for spawns and swaps.
+- spawnDelay: Delay in seconds for spawns and swaps.
-- removeDelay: Delay in seconds for remove.
 - spawn: Spawns another object.
   - Format (each part is optional):
     - `id, posX,posZ,posY, rotY,rotX,rotZ, data, delay`